-All recyclable items are to be placed in one or more city-issued blue containers and placed curbside before 7:00 a.m. on your weekly garbage & recycling collection day.
-Recycling bins can be picked up at the Mayor’s office at Troy City Hall (433 River Street, Suite 5001) during normal business hours, 8:30am – 4:30pm, Monday through Friday (excluding holidays).
+Your recyclables are picked up the same day the garbage is picked up.
+All recyclable items are to be placed in one or more city-issued blue containers and placed curbside no earlier than 6:00 p.m. the night prior to pickup or before 7:00 a.m. on the day of pickup.
+Recycling bins can be picked up at the Mayor’s office in Troy City Hall at 433 River Street during normal business hours, 8:30am – 4:30pm, Monday through Friday (excluding holidays).

 If you have any specific questions regarding what is recyclable or how to recycle something, please contact the Recycling Coordinator at (518) 279 – 7171.